-‘Basketball Wives’ Gloria Govan Arrested For Child Endangerment
+‘Basketball Wives’ Star Gloria Govan Arrested For Child Endangerment

-Basketball Wives star Gloria Govan got into a heated argument with ex-husband Matt Barnes Friday and ended up behind bars on felony charges of child endangerment.
+Basketball Wives star Gloria Govan got into a heated argument with ex-husband Matt Barnes on Friday and ended up behind bars on felony charges of child endangerment.
 TMZ reports that it all started when they both showed up to pick up their 9-year-old twin boys, Isaiah Michael Barnes and Carter Kelly Barnes, from school.

 About five minutes before school let out, 33-year-old Govan arrived at the school to pick up the boys.
 After they got into her car, Barnes showed up.
 He told her that they were supposed to be with him for the weekend, and the boys got out of their mother’s car and into Barnes’.
 When he pulled off the school property, Govan followed him.
 The police report indicates that she screamed and cussed and eventually blocked Barnes’ car.
 At this point, someone placed a call to 911, and when police officers arrived, she was charged with felony child endangerment.
 Once the Sacramento Kings forward provided legal documents that proved he was supposed to have custody of the children over the Labor Day weekend, Govan was also charged with violating a court order.
 BET reports that she was released on $100,000 bail Saturday morning.
 Neither she nor Barnes has publicly commented on the incident.